A psychiatrist is a trained physician who specializes in mental illness by evaluating, diagnosing, and treating psychiatric disorders.

 - Know that a referral from your physician or nurse practitioner is needed to see a psychiatrist.
 With a referral, the visit is covered by your medical services plan (MSP).

-- Learn about the difference between the role of a psychiatrist and a psychologist from Here to Help.org
+- Learn about the difference between the role of a psychiatrist and a psychologist from Here to Help.org.

-- Explore the list of organizations that support emotional health and mental illness from the government of BC.
+- Explore the list of organizations that support emotional health and mental illness from the Government of BC.

 - Explore mental health and substance abuse resources and services from Healthlink BC.